Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot_slides.md

 }
 ```

+Notes:

-Notes: Here two things should catch our eye.
+Here two things should catch our eye.
 First, there exists the concept of a "parachain dispatch origin" which is used for very specific functions (like, e.g., opening a channel with another chain).
-Second, system parachins are able to dispatch as root origins, as they can bee seen as an extension to the rococo runtime itself.
+Second, system parachains are able to dispatch as root origins, as they can bee seen as an extension to the rococo runtime itself.

 ---